 Food ~ Little Thai Prince

-Having done my research, and checked out where other bloggers had been, I headed for Little Thai Prince.
+A restaurant that does come highly recommended is the Thai place, Little Thai Prince.
 It was only a 6 minute walk from the station and along a very pretty little street in Centrum.
-I am a massive Pad Thai fan and this did not disappoint!
+As a massive Pad Thai fan and this did not disappoint!
 Huge portions and reasonably priced.
-Sorry for being a little boring with the ordering and as I was alone I can’t offer much insight in to other dishes, although the other food I saw people eating looked good.
+All the other food also looked good.
 All I can say was this was one of the best Pad Thai’s I have had in a long while.
 And I have had a lot!